h011o/pwn.college_Madhav/Comprehending Commands/Challenges.md

 ```
 ## What I learned
 The 'touch' command is used to create new files in a given directory.
-The syntax of the ls command is of the form:
+The syntax of the touch command is of the form:
 > user@domain:~$ touch [file name]

 # 8. removing files